x

 Some Dharma Shastra texts such as that attributed to Brihaspati, are almost entirely Vyavahฤra-related texts.
 These were probably composed in the common era, around or after 5th-century of 1st millennium.

-Prayaschitha (เคชเฅเคฐเคพเคฏเคถเฅเคšเคฟเคคเฅเคค) literally means "atonement, expiation, penance".
-Prayaschitha is asserted by the Dharmasutra and Dharma Shastra texts as an alternative to incarceration and punishment, and a means of expiating bad conduct or sin such as adultery by a married person.
+Prayaschittha (เคชเฅเคฐเคพเคฏเคถเฅเคšเคฟเคคเฅเคค) literally means "atonement, expiation, penance".
+Prayaschittha is asserted by the Dharmasutra and Dharma Shastra texts as an alternative to incarceration and punishment, and a means of expiating bad conduct or sin such as adultery by a married person.

 Thus, in the Apastambha text, a willing sexual act between a male and female is subject to penance, while rape is covered by harsher judicial punishments, with a few texts such as Manusmriti suggesting public punishments in extreme cases.